flaviotsf/flaviotsf.github.io/_posts/2013-01-01-Education-Redesign.md

-We also spent a good amount of time on our program detail pages, making sure they were not overly long but still contained all the information necessary for someone to be able to tell if a certain program is right for them.
+We also spent a good amount of time on our program detail pages, making sure they were easy to digest but still contained all the information necessary for someone to be able to tell if a certain program is right for them.

-We also worked on lots of other pages and functionality including our Learning Roadmap, Facilitator search pages and all.
+Finally we added functionality including a Learning Roadmap (assessment), facilitator search pages, among others.
 Check out the [ATD Education](http://www.astd.org/Education) site!

 ![Education Search](/public/edu-search.png)